-The programme aims to provide you with subject-specific knowledge and more general skills.
+The programme gives you subject-specific knowledge and more general skills.
 It will enable you to develop creative writing skills, and to exercise creative writing skills appropriate to the demands of various forms.
 You will also gain knowledge of a variety of different kinds of literary, dramatic and film texts, from a range of different periods.
 You will become familiar with the variety of critical perspectives and analytical methods within and between the disciplines.
-The course aims to foster an independent approach to formulating problems and arguments, using the close reading and analytical skills that are fundamental to the disciplines of English Literature and of Film.
+The course aims to foster an independent approach to formulating problems and arguments, using the close reading and analytical skills that are fundamental to the disciplines of English Literature and of Film & Theatre.
+You can also select optional modules that allow you to situate your study of film and theatre in relation to television forms and practices, permitting the exploration of how key concepts such as performance and genre are inflected across different mediums.
 During your degree, you will encounter works that will stay in your memory and enrich your life for a long time after you leave us.
-The course also incorporates the study of television which can be made a larger or smaller part of your studies according to the options you pursue.
-Many of our alumni work in the creative industries, with roles in arts administration or film production.
+Many of our alumni work in the creative industries, with roles in arts administration or film, television or theatre production.
 Graduates also go on to work in commercial marketing and media, advertising, journalism, and teaching.

-In Creative Writing, Part 1 introduces you to writing in a variety of forms, and to debate approaches to the study of literature, through critical and research exercises and close study of selected texts from a number of different periods.
-Part 1: In Film , Part 1 introduces you to the academic study of film and moving image culture across a range of approaches and practices, instilling foundational terminology and key disciplinary debates.
-You will get the opportunity to engage with the discipline both theoretically/critically and practically, learning the scholarly protocol of formal essay-writing and being able to choose an induction in the safe and appropriate use of film- making facilities and equipment. · In Creative Writing, Part 2 gives you an opportunity to develop your knowledge and skills, focusing on various forms individually.
+Part 1: In Creative Writing, Part 1 introduces you to writing in a variety of forms, and to debate approaches to the study of literature, through critical and research exercises and close study of selected texts from a number of different periods.
+In Film & Theatre, Part 1 introduces you to the academic study of film and theatre across a range of approaches and practices, instilling foundational terminology and key disciplinary debates.
+You will get the opportunity to engage with the disciplines both theoretically/critically and practically (depending on your module choices), learning the scholarly protocol of formal essay-writing and being able to choose an induction in the safe and appropriate use of facilities and equipment.
+Part 2: In Creative Writing , Part 2 gives you an opportunity to develop your knowledge and skills, focusing on various forms individually.
 It provides you with greater breadth of coverage, and studies texts within historical periods and generic traditions.
-Part 2: In Film , Part 2 provides opportunities to develop students' understanding of film and moving image culture through the discovery and investigation of particular issues explored via in-depth discussions across lectures, seminars and workshops.
-You will begin the process of identifying a dissertation or Creative Research Project topic, leading to an increasingly confident use of study resources and scholarly methodologies.
+In Film & Theatre , Part 2 provides opportunities to develop your understanding of film and theatre through the discovery and investigation of particular issues, explored via in-depth discussions across lectures, seminars and workshops.
+You will begin the process of identifying a dissertation or creative research project topic, leading to an increasingly confident use of study resources and scholarly methodologies.
 Placement/Study abroad year: Professional Placement Year and Study Abroad opportunities are available between Parts 2 and 3.
 Part 3: In Creative Writing, Part 3 gives you the opportunity to master your knowledge and skills.
 You will undertake more specialized and independent literary study, choosing your modules from a wide range of options.
-The dissertation module develops your skills in research, planning and writing. i uit 5.
-In Film , Part 3 also fosters specialist knowledge in film via Options closely informed by staff research and advanced independent research and enquiry through the dissertation or Creative Research Project on a topic of your choice, supported by staff supervision.
+The dissertation module develops your skills in research, planning and writing.
+In Film & Theatre, Part 3 fosters specialist knowledge in film and/or theatre via Options closely informed by staff research and advanced independent research and enquiry through the dissertation or creative research project on a topic of your choice, supported by staff supervision.

-Programme Learning Outcomes - BA Creative Writing and Film
+Programme Learning Outcomes - BA Creative Writing and Film & Theatre